×

 This buildup of plaque may restrict blood flow to your brain.
 Removing plaque causing the narrowing in the artery can improve blood flow in your carotid artery and reduce your risk of stroke.

-The most common cause of carotid artery stenosis is Atherosclerosis which causes plaque to form within the wall of the carotid artery.
-Generally, it is an age-related degenerative change and other non-modifiable risk factors like Type II Diabetes, Hypertension can aggravate the disease process.
-Smoking, alcohol consumption, obesity are the modifiable risk factors that aggravate the progression of atherosclerotic changes and thus cause Carotid Artery Stenosis.
+The most common cause of carotid artery stenosis is atherosclerosis, which causes plaque to form within the wall of the carotid artery.
+Generally, it is an age-related degenerative change, and other non-modifiable risk factors like Type II Diabetes and Hypertension can aggravate the disease process.
+Smoking, alcohol consumption, and obesity are the modifiable risk factors that aggravate the progression of atherosclerotic changes and thus cause Carotid Artery Stenosis.

 With the reduction of the calibre of the major blood vessels that supply to the brain the demand for oxygen supply to the brain decreases.
 When the stenosis is less it can cause temporary symptoms like transient ischemic attacks (TIA) of the brain, spinal cord and retina and is often the early indicator before a Major brain stroke.

-The North American Symptomatic Carotid Endarterectomy Trial (NASCET) found that patients who have symptoms of stroke and high-grade Carotid stenosis (>70% block) significant benefit from this surgery and there is almost 17% decrease in major brain strokes and a 7% decrease in deaths due to major strokes.
-European Carotid Surgery trial (ECT), Asymptomatic Carotid Atherosclerosis Study (ACAS) and many other major trials were done and have established the usefulness of this surgery.
+The North American Symptomatic Carotid Endarterectomy Trial (NASCET) found that patients who have symptoms of stroke and high-grade Carotid stenosis (>70% block) significantly benefit from this surgery, and there is an almost 17% decrease in major brain strokes and a 7% decrease in deaths due to major strokes.
+European Carotid Surgery trial (ECT), Asymptomatic Carotid Atherosclerosis Study (ACAS), and many other major trials were done and have established the usefulness of this surgery.

 National Institute for Health and Clinical Excellence (NICE) guidelines recommend patients with moderate to severe (50–99% blockage) stenosis, and symptoms should undergo treatment at the earliest.